yy8597/soysaucejs/README.md

 Widgets
 --------------

 These pre-built widgets are simple to use.
 Some widgets have additional options for extra effects and functionality.
-I will bundle these later, but to use for now you will need to include:
+To use, you will need to include:

-	soysauce.css
+	soysauce.css (found in assets)
 	soysauce.js (found in public/javascript)

+If you would like to contribute, fork the repo (git@github.com:brandingbrand/soysauce.git) and make pull requests.

 ### 1) Carousel